Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 │   ├── processed/                    <- Processed raw data sources
 │   ├── results/                      <- Model results
 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
+│   ├── presentation_slides           <- Slides deomonstrating how the app was created
 │
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-│
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
-│
-├── reference/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project │   ├── create_db.py                  <- Script to create database and tables